SCOPE OF THIS CHAPTER

 - Malicious: there is clear evidence to prove there has been a deliberate act to deceive and the allegation is entirely false;

 - Unsubstantiated: this is not the same as a false allegation.
-It means that there is insufficient evidence to prove or disapprove the allegation.
-The term therefore does not imply guilt or innocence.
+It means that there is insufficient evidence to prove or disprove the allegation.
+The term therefore does not imply guilt or innocence;

 The conclusion of any investigation should be clearly communicated in writing by the LADO to the employer, who is then responsible for communicating this to the individual along with any actions agreed within the investigation.
+The employer will be expected to feedback to the LADO when the actions agreed from the meeting have been completed.
 Where an individual is self-employed, it must be clearly agreed who will undertake this task and ensure the agreed action is put in place.

 If an individual disputes the outcome of an investigation, their right of challenge will ordinarily be with the employer through disciplinary or grievance procedures.
 Employers, by agreeing actions with the LADO or in a strategy meeting, have accepted responsibility for these decisions and must be able to justify them to an employee or in any employment process.
 The same applies to any commissioner of a service or user of a volunteer.
 Where there is no-one in an equivalent position, or the individual has a complaint about the process rather than outcome, they should be informed about the Local Authority complaints procedure.Individuals may apply for access to their record under subject access procedure; such applications will be considered by the LADO and relevant documents, appropriately redacted, will be shared.